chialab/rna/docs/guide/vite-plugin-css-modules.md

 ::: warning

-Set this option to `false` until Vite has a proper implementation of import attributes handling.
+Set this option to `false` until Vite has a proper support for import attributes.

 :::